-India set a new team record for their highest-ever total in ODI cricket, racking up 370-5 against Ireland in the second ODI on Sunday (January 12).
+India set a new team record for their highest-ever total in ODI cricket, racking up 435-5 against Ireland in the third ODI on Wednesday (January 15).

-Highest totals in women's ODIs: India set new team record
+Highest totals in women's ODIs: India set new team record, move into all-time top five

-New Zealand remain the holders of each of the top four highest scores in women's ODIs, three of which have come against Ireland.
-The only side apart from the White Ferns to score over 400 in a women's ODI is Australia, who did so against Denmark in December 1997 courtesy of Belinda Clark's double century.
+New Zealand remain the holders of each of the top three highest scores in women's ODIs, two of which have come against Ireland.
+India became just the third team to score over 400 in a women's ODI.
+The other team to do so is Australia, against Denmark in December 1997 courtesy of Belinda Clark's double century.

 Team | Score | Opposition | Venue | Date |